Student Visa and Embassy Information

 For Programs UNDER 90 Days (Intensive Month and Summer programs):

 All U.S. citizens will enter the country on a tourist visa, valid for 90 days, which you will obtain upon arrival to the airport in Buenos Aires.
-You do not need to bring any other documentation with you, however please note that a Reciprocity Fee of USD$160 may need to be paid online to Argentine Migrations prior to departing the U.S.

 All students who will be in Argentina for over 90 days will enter Argentina as tourists, completing the process described above in order to obtain the tourist visa.
 Once in Argentina, students will be required to visit the Migraciones department to request a student visa during their first 30 days in Argentina.
 The ISA resident staff abroad will assist throughout this process and in obtaining all required documentation on site, however, it will ultimately be up to each student to obtain their student visa.
 Please note that your host university will not issue you a transcript upon completion of your ISA program unless you provide them with proof of your student visa; therefore it is extremely important that you work with ISA resident staff to complete this mandatory process.